Ty-R/discord-item-catalogue/README.md

 * This will mark them as inactive in their seller profile
 * Listings owned by inactive sellers will not be returned when searched
-* Sellers can still be queried directly using seller commands
+* Inactive sellers can still be queried directly using seller commands

 ## Listings